emrgnt-cmplxty/automata/automata/docs/core/agent/automata_agent_database.rst

 AutomataAgentDatabase
 =====================

-``AutomataAgentDatabase`` is a class that manages the interactions between an ``AutomataAgent`` and the SQLite database.
-It stores and retrieves conversation data for a particular session, allowing persistent storage of the agent’s interactions.
-The class’s primary functionality includes initializing the database connection, retrieving conversations, and inserting messages into the database.
+``AutomataAgentDatabase`` is a class that helps manage the interactions between an ``AutomataAgent`` and the SQLite database used to store conversation history.
+This class provides methods to initialize the database, get a list of previous conversations, and insert messages into the database for a specific session.

 Overview
 --------

-``AutomataAgentDatabase`` enables an ``AutomataAgent`` to use an SQLite database to store and load interactions for a given session.
-The class stores conversations as a list of ``OpenAIChatMessage`` objects, which are then serialized and deserialized for database storage.
-It manages the database connection and provides methods to interact with the database, including inserting messages and retrieving agents’ conversations.
+The main methods offered by the ``AutomataAgentDatabase`` class include:
+- ``__del__``: Closes the connection to the agent database. - ``__init__``: Initializes a connection to the agent database using the provided session ID. - ``get_conversations``: Loads previous interactions from the database and populates the messages list. - ``put_message``: Inserts a message into the appropriate session and interaction ID.

+The ``AutomataAgentDatabase`` class is used in conjunction with the ``AutomataAgent`` class to store and retrieve conversation history for a given session ID.

 Related Symbols
 ---------------

+-  ``automata.core.agent.database.AutomataAgentDatabase``
 -  ``automata.core.agent.agent.AutomataAgent``
+-  ``automata.tests.unit.test_automata_agent.test_save_and_load_interaction``
 -  ``automata.core.base.openai.OpenAIChatMessage``
--  ``config.CONVERSATION_DB_PATH``

 Example
 -------

-The following code snippet demonstrates how to create an instance of ``AutomataAgentDatabase`` and use it to store and load agent interactions.
+The following example demonstrates how to use ``AutomataAgentDatabase`` to save and retrieve messages in a conversation:

 .. code:: python

+   import sqlite3
+   from uuid import uuid4
-   from automata.core.agent.database import AutomataAgentDatabase from automata.core.base.openai import OpenAIChatMessage
+   from automata.core.agent.database import AutomataAgentDatabase

+   # Create a new session ID
-   session_id = "example_session_id"
+   session_id = str(uuid4())

+   # Initialize the AutomataAgentDatabase with the session ID
    automata_agent_db = AutomataAgentDatabase(session_id=session_id)

    # Save a message to the database
-   saved_message = automata_agent_db.put_message("assistant", "Test message.", 0)
+   automata_agent_db.put_message("assistant", "Test message.", 1)

-   # Load messages from the database
+   # Load the conversation history
-   loaded_messages = automata_agent_db.get_conversations()
+   messages = automata_agent_db.get_conversations()

-   assert len(loaded_messages) == 1
-   assert isinstance(loaded_messages[0], OpenAIChatMessage)
-   assert loaded_messages[0].role == "assistant"
-   assert loaded_messages[0].content == "Test message."
+   # Print the messages
+   for message in messages:
+       print(f"{message.role}: {message.content}")

 Limitations
 -----------

-``AutomataAgentDatabase`` relies on SQLite for storage, which may not be ideal for high-concurrency scenarios or where more advanced database features are necessary.
+The ``AutomataAgentDatabase`` class uses SQLite as the database backend to manage the interactions between the agent and database, which may not be suitable for large-scale applications or highly concurrent environments.

 Follow-up Questions:
 --------------------

--  Are there plans to support other database systems besides SQLite?
+-  Can the ``AutomataAgentDatabase`` class be easily adapted to use another database solution, like PostgreSQL or MySQL?